The Flipped Classroom for Improved Learning: Pros and Cons

 Educational Videos on the Internet

 Even without having a flipped classroom, teachers can still make use of Internet videos by incorporating time on the school's computers into their classes.
 The number of free educational videos on the Internet is huge and is growing rapidly.
 It's important for teachers to choose videos that are both interesting and educational and that cover the curriculum properly.
+The length of the videos and the dates when they must be viewed is an important consideration in flipped courses, especially when more than one of a student’s courses are flipped.
+Teachers in a school should coordinate the timing of at-home assignments so that a student is not overwhelmed with homework.

-Some teachers create their own videos, but at least in the topic that I teach - science - there are many suitable videos on the Internet that would be time-consuming or impossible for me to create myself.
-For example, the videos may show blood flow through blood vessels, the behavior of microscopic creatures in a greatly magnified view, animals that students may never see in real life, chemistry experiments that involve expensive equipment that the school can't afford or that are too dangerous to perform in a school lab and animations illustrating complex processes in the human body.
+Some teachers create their own videos, but at least in the topic that I teach—science—there are many suitable videos on the Internet that would be time-consuming or impossible for me to create myself.
+For example, the videos may show blood flow through blood vessels, the behavior of microscopic creatures in a greatly magnified view, animals that students may never see in real life, chemistry experiments that involve expensive equipment that the school can't afford or that are too dangerous to perform in a school lab, and animations illustrating complex processes in the human body.
 Other videos may be more like lectures, but these may be useful too.

 The Khan Academy

 A large number of content specialists are part of the Khan Academy and present some of the videos.
 The academy also presents specialized content from organizations such as NASA and MIT.
 Khan's goal is to establish a free virtual school in which "anyone can learn anything".
 I enjoy watching the academy's videos.
 There are other good science videos on YouTube, though.
-Interestingly, one popular series known as "Crash Course" is also available at the Khan Academy.

 We can all become better learners.
 We just need to build our brains in the right way.— Khan Academy